Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 *From Proprietary to Open*:
 - Share methods, data, and models to enable reproducibility and collective progress
-- Create public resources that democratize AI research
+- Create public resources that democratise AI research
 - Resist concentration of capability in a few corporations

 *From Performance to Safety*:
-- Prioritize robustness, interpretability, and controllability alongside accuracy
+- Prioritise robustness, interpretability, and controllability alongside accuracy
 - Develop methods for uncertainty quantification and failure prediction
-- Build systems that recognize and communicate their own limitations
+- Build systems that recognise and communicate their own limitations

 #### For AI Policy and Governance